 “When we approach the live show, I think a really exciting thing for us is to re-imagine the songs and try to bring a new dimension and new journey to our music,” James Hunt told LYFSTYL.
 While Jon masterfully operates the synths and Hunt animatedly strikes the drums, Lindqvist’s velvety voice is hypnotizing.
 Giving the audience an unmatched musical experience that is fluid, polished and pure bliss.

-While the trio do have their own designated on-stage roles, in the studio, there’s more free reign–three long-time friends having fun doing what they love together.
-It’s apparent that this chemistry carries over to the stage, as the trio are seemingly lost in the music and are simply enjoying the moment.
+While the trio does have their own designated on-stage roles, in the studio, there’s more free reign–three long-time friends having fun doing what they love together.
+It’s apparent that this chemistry carries over to the stage, as the trio is seemingly lost in the music and is simply enjoying the moment.

-“When we are all smiling at each other and feeling that collective vibe on stage of just really enjoying playing music between each other, there is nothing that can beat it,” Hunt explained.
-It almost feels as though the trio operate with a single brain when they are performing on stage, their individual talents serving to complement each others’ to the fullest.
-While their musical talents are undoubtedly on display, their cohesiveness, passion and sonic strength as a unit is what separates them from the rest of their live electronic music counterparts.
+“When we are all smiling at each other and feeling that collective vibe on the stage of just really enjoying playing music between each other, there is nothing that can beat it,” Hunt explained.
+It almost feels as though the trio operates with a single brain when they are performing on stage, their individual talents serving to complement each other to the fullest.
+While their musical talents are undoubtedly on display, their cohesiveness, passion and strength as a unit are what separates them from the rest of their live electronic music counterparts.

 The future is bright for RÜFÜS DU SOL, as the group has seemingly begun to hit their stride with their first large-scale North American tour kicking off this fall and now the successful release of their sophomore album Bloom, which has debuted atop the Australian charts.